kanishka-commits/JavaScript/Advance.md

 in eventlistener:            HTML elements
  ```

-`callback functions are nrml functions`
+`Nrml callback functions are nrml functions, whereas => callback functions are arow functions only`
 ```js
 function doSomething() {
   console.log(this);